Respiratory therapist: United States and Canada

-In the United States and Canada, respiratory therapists are healthcare practitioners who, after receiving their education, complete a credentialing process and become a certified respiratory therapists (CRT) or registered respiratory therapists (RRTs).
+In the United States and Canada, respiratory therapists are healthcare practitioners who, after receiving their education, complete a credentialing process and become a certified respiratory therapists (CRTs) or registered respiratory therapists (RRTs).

 After satisfactorily completing the required examinations and being added to a registry, the practitioner is then eligible to apply for a license to practice in the region governed by their respective licensing body.

 In the United States, specialist respiratory therapists are clinicians who hold National Board for Respiratory Care specialty credentials, which may include neonatal/pediatric specialist (CRT-NPS or RRT-NPS), adult critical care specialist (RRT-ACCS), sleep disorder specialist (CRT-SDS or RRT-SDS), and pulmonary function technologist (CPFT or RPFT).
 The NBRC's RRT-ACCS examination is the newest NBRC examination: it was introduced in 2012.

 In the United States, one must obtain a degree in respiratory care and must then sit for the board exams to become a RRT.
 RRT is issued by the National Board for Respiratory Care after passing the Therapist Multiple-Choice Examination NBRC-TMC and Clinical Simulation Examination NBRC-CSE examinations.
 Eligibility for the NBRC-CSE examination is based on scoring high enough on the NBRC-TMC, and holding at least an Associate of Science in Respiratory Care.
-Professional credentials denoted as a Certified Asthma Educator (AE-C) may also be earned by passing the National Asthma Educator Certification Board (NAECB) exam.
+Professional credentials denoted as a certified asthma educator (AE-C) may also be earned by passing the National Asthma Educator Certification Board (NAECB) exam.

 In some parts of Canada, one may practice as a provisional respiratory therapist after graduating, until writing and passing the CBRC exam.
-The RRT certification is granted by examination from the Canadian Society of Respiratory Therapists.
+The RRT certification is granted through examination by the Canadian Society of Respiratory Therapists.

 Scope of practice

 The registered respiratory therapist is typically governed by their medical director for clinical services and their licensing body for laboratory, rehabilitation and home-health services.
-Trained in cardiology and pulmonology medicine.
+They are trained in cardiology and pulmonology medicine.
 The registered respiratory therapist is prepared didactically and clinically to perform advanced procedures and emergency management.
 Actual scope of practice varies by region and institution.

 International respiratory care

 Except for the United States and Canada, very few countries have a dedicated professional role for respiratory health.
 In these countries, respiratory care is provided by physiotherapists, nurses and physicians that have chosen to specialize in this field.
-In many countries this recognition is in a transition stage; as an example, in 2011, a journal from China claimed that hospitals in Beijing, China began a recruitment drive to acquire respiratory therapists for their intensive care units where previously nurses were the only clinician.
+In many countries this recognition is in a transition stage.
+In 2011, a journal from China claimed that hospitals in Beijing, China had begun a recruitment drive to acquire respiratory therapists for their intensive care units, where previously nurses were the only clinicians.